iota-community/X-Team_IOTA_Streams/README.md

 <h1 align="center"><a href="https://www.iota.org"> IOTA Streams Initiative</a></h1>

-<p align="center">The Outreach Initiative is aimed to provide help, guidance, and spotlight to the Node.js community.</p>
+<p align="center">The IOTA Streams Initiative is aimed to provide help, guidance, and spotlight to the IOTA Developer Community.</p>

 <p align="center">
   <a title="MIT License" href="LICENSE">